 An awkward layout can make things hard to find, a hassle to use or, worst-case scenario, entirely unusable.
 The flip side of that coin is that well-designed software and menus can offer a pleasant experience that feels weightless and intuitive.
 With that in mind, let’s see which side of that spectrum NordVPN and ProtonVPN fall on.

 As you can read in our ExpressVPN vs. NordVPN matchup, NordVPN’s client manages to offer a good deal of visual stimulation while also looking sleek.
 There is a large world map on the right side of the screen with a bubble to show where servers are located.

-Clicking on these will connect you to a server in that location.
+Clicking on these will connect you to a server in that location (read our guide to why NordVPN is not connecting if you have trouble).
 The map is quaint and can be a nice way to find and select a server, but there is also a traditional list of servers on the left side of the screen.